ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Push a block into a chain as the new tip if the block is a valid extension of that chain.

-1. Run contextual validation checks on block against Self
+1. Run contextual validation checks on block against self and the finalized state
+  - genesis blocks have no context - the CheckpointVerifier performs the necessary `zero height` and `null parent hash` checks

 1. Update cumulative data members
     - Add block to end of `self.blocks`